hsadler/flask-vue-project-seed/README.md

 # flask-vue-project-seed

-> SPA quick start using Python Flask and Vue.js.
+> SPA quick start using Python, Flask, and Vue.js.
 Containerized with Docker.

 ## Requirements

 - docker
 - docker-compose
+- make (optional)

 ## What is this repo and how do I use it?